AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/stripe.md

 ## Related:

-If you are a little more tech-savvy, the [Stripe API Documentation](https://stripe.com/docs/api) can be a useful resource for learning more about how Stripe is integrated with [!DNL MBI].L MBI].
+If you are a little more tech-savvy, the [Stripe API Documentation](https://stripe.com/docs/api) can be a useful resource for learning more about how Stripe is integrated with [!DNL MBI].

 * [Expected Stripe data](../integrations/stripe-data.md)
 * [Reauthenticating integrations](https://support.magento.com/hc/en-us/articles/360016733151)